The power of unentanglement without destructive interference: Introduction

 \Cref{thm-informal:StoqMAk-in-EXP} follows from the Sum-of-Squares algorithm of Barak, Kelner, and Steurer~\cite{BKS14}, as stated in \Cref{thm:bks-sos}.
-Remarkably, together with \Cref{thm-informal:StoqMAtwo-short-proofs}\ref{thmitem:StoqMAtwo-short-constantGap}, our refined analysis implies that the BKS algorithm is essentially \emph{optimal} under ETH: any improvement over the stated dependence, up to lower order terms, on the tensor order $t$, corresponding to the number of provers $k$, or on the dimension $d=2^\ell$, corresponding to the witness length, would yield an algorithm for \SAT{} that runs faster than ETH permits.
+Remarkably, together with \Cref{thm-informal:StoqMAtwo-short-proofs}\ref{thmitem:StoqMAtwo-short-constantGap}, our refined analysis implies that the BKS algorithm is essentially \emph{optimal} under ETH: any improvement over the stated dependence, up to poly-logarithmic factors, on the tensor order $t$, corresponding to the number of provers $k$, or on the dimension $d=2^\ell$, corresponding to the witness length, would yield an algorithm for \SAT{} that runs faster than ETH permits.
+This ETH-based optimality also explains an interesting subtlety concerning the \emph{loss of perfect completeness} in \Cref{thm-informal:StoqMAtwo-short-proofs}: it occurs precisely in the regime in which the dependence on both $k$ and $\ell$ in the time complexity in \Cref{thm-informal:upper-bound-StoqMAtwo-noYesError} is \emph{exponentially} improved over that of the general algorithm in \Cref{thm-informal:StoqMAk-in-EXP}.